oz123/awesome-c/README.md

 * [address-sanitizer][288] - A fast memory error detector.
 [Apache2.0][32].
 * [biicode][304] - A modern dependency manager.
 [Expat][11].
 * [c][276] - Compile and execute C "scripts" in one go on the command line.
 Also has shebang support.
 [Expat][11].
 * [C-Reduce][403] - A tool that takes a large C file with a property of interest and automatically produces a much smaller C file that has the same property.
 Intended to help create minimal bug-demonstrating cases in complex code.
 [3-clause BSD][6].
+* [CScout][410] - A source code analyzer and refactoring browser for C programs.
+[GNU GPLv3][41] only.
 * [c99sh][113] - Run C files using hash-bang.
 [FreeBSD][24].
 * [CBMC][309] - C Bounded Model Checker; a tool for verification of array bounds, pointer safety and user-specified assertions.
 [Original BSD][310].
 * [cdecl][348] - An online service to translate C declarations into English and vice versa.
 Public domain.